Welcome again to the Millhouse Community and other readers,

 Vitamin D and children's teeth.

-5 showed that children using a special remineralising diet, rich in calcium and supplemented with vitamin D 2000 units daily, had 93% fewer holes in their teeth compared with students on their usual diet.
+In Sheffield England during the 1920 and 30's, Dr May Mellanb5 showed that children using a special remineralising diet, rich in calcium and supplemented with vitamin D 2000 units daily, had 93% fewer holes in their teeth compared with students on their usual diet.
 During this same period Dr Weston Price in the United States showed that adding Vitamin K2 to the enriched diet reduced tooth caries even further.

 Vitamin D and calcium are important in building strong teeth but the main reason for stopping tooth decay is vitamin D's action in stimulating cathelicidin, nature,s antibiotic that attacks the harmful mouth bacteria that cause tooth decay and cause gum disease.
 Cathelicidin and other antimicrobial peptides produced by vitamin D stimulation are protective against the development of pneumonia, tuberculosis and other bacterial infections.